Selected Reviews & Interviews

 “Rewind: Margaux Williamson,” by Davie Balzer

-Canadian Art Magazine, Toronto Spring 2009
+Canadian Art Magazine, Spring 2009

 "Such feelings become everyone's invitation into Williamson's vision; we may not recognize the story (that is, if one is even being told), but we get the sense, and know there is magic in it.
 Somehow, by lurking in her secret world long enough, Williamson has learned to speak broadly, to master the delicate art of magnanimity."